 What is your best result or favourite memory at a Red Bull Crashed Ice?

-My favorite memory in Red Bull Crashed Ice happened in Lausanne last season.
+My favourite memory in Red Bull Crashed Ice happened in Lausanne last season.
 The event started really rough for me as I nearly broke my hip on the first practice run, and then during qualifying the rivets came out of my skates and they had only a hammer to fix them.
 I had one more qualifying run left to make the event and was feeling the pressure and a ton of frustration.
 When I qualified in the top 32 to move on to the race, the emotion shooting through my body was overwhelming.
 I love those moments in life where things get tough and you find a way to persevere.
 To me that's what life is all about.

 Who is your favourite sportsman?